-Recently I hit a pretty big milestone.
+Recently, I hit a pretty big milestone.
 The forty.
-And I knew it was going to be something I felt…emotionally if not eventually physically.
-Now, I’m not one to bitch and whine about my age.
+And I knew it was going to be something I felt… emotionally, if not eventually physically.
+Now, I’m not one to complain and whine about my age.
 Thankfully I look pretty young for my age (thanks genetics) and (knock on wood) I don’t have any major health issues I need to worry about yet.
 But I knew I needed to launch into 40, not just slip into it.

 Enter: Year of Yes

 Of course in the book and the movie, they said yes to everything.
 Well, I’m not an idiot so I put a few parameters to it.

 In a nutshell, from 39 to 40, there were two rules:

 - I would open myself up to new experiences by defaulting to YES, not NO. Regardless of my current situation.

 - I would tell everyone about it so they would be involved and think to invite me if something came up or wanted to challenge me.
 Stipulations: